Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 \section{Bayesian Inference with Scale Mixture Prior}

-There are two main Bayesian approaches for solving the S-NNLS problem with an R-GSM prior.
-These approaches are referred to as Type I and Type II.
-Though the majority of this paper is dedicated to Type II estimation because of its superior performance in sparse signal recovery problems \cite{giri2015type,wipf2011latent}, we briefly introduce Type I in the following section for the sake of completeness.
+We detail the Type I and Type II methods for solving the S-NNLS problem with the R-GSM prior.
+Though this paper is dedicated to Type II estimation because of its superior performance in sparse signal recovery problems \cite{giri2015type,wipf2011latent}, we briefly introduce Type I in the following section for the sake of completeness.